lux-org/lux/doc/source/advanced/architecture.rst

 Executor
 --------------------------------
-The data executor populates each View with a subset of the dataframe based on their View specifications.
+The data executor populates each Vis with a subset of the dataframe based on their Vis specifications.
 You can read more on the Lux Execution Engines' specifics
 `here <https://lux-api.readthedocs.io/en/dfapi/source/guide/executor.html>`_.